zhujinx/NB-IoT/control.md

 interface.
 After any reboot, all services will automatically start and the UE should attach and connect to provide end-to-end connectivity.

+## Restarting without rebooting

+If you want to restart all the services but don't want to reboot the nodes themselves, you can run this script on either the `enb1` or `epc` nodes:

+    sudo /local/repository/bin/start_oai.pl

 ## UE Control

 Log into the `adb-tgt` node on your experiment.
 This node links to the